gianbus/ClickTheCAT/README.md

 # ClickTheCAT
-ClickTheCAT is a hilarious game.
+ClickTheCAT is an hilarious game.
 Nothing more.
 Waste your time and play!